kheaactua/compareGemSettings/README.md

 See Also
 ========

-See also ''checknml'', a GUI tool available on Environment Canada systems to verify keys in a ''gem_settings.nml'' files.
+See also `checknml`, a GUI tool available on Environment Canada systems to verify keys in a `gem_settings.nml` files.